robotframework/robotframework/doc/userguide/src/CreatingTestData/CreatingTestSuites.rst

 `Test Setup`:setting:, `Test Teardown`:setting:, `Test Timeout`:setting:
    Set the default value for test setup/teardown or test timeout to all test cases this directory contains.
 Can be overridden on lower level.
+   Notice that keywords used as setups and teardowns must be available in test case files where tests using them are.
+Defining keywords in the initialization file itself is not enough.
 `Default Tags`:setting:, `Test Template`:setting:
    Not supported in initialization files.